bytedeco/javacv/README.txt

  # Extract all the `*.so` files from `javacv-android-arm.jar`, `opencv-2.4.8-android-arm.jar`, and `ffmpeg-2.1.1-android-arm.jar` directly into the newly created "libs/armeabi" folder, without creating any of the subdirectories found in the JAR files.
  # Navigate to Project > Properties > Java Build Path > Libraries and click "Add JARs...".
  # Select both `javacpp.jar` and `javacv.jar` from the newly created "libs" folder.

+Or point your build file to the Maven repository http://maven2.javacv.googlecode.com/git/, and make sure that the library files of OpenCV and FFmpeg (`*.so`, `*.dylib`, or `*.dll`) can be found either in their default installation directories or in the system library PATH, which under Windows includes the current working directory.
+(For answers to problems frequently encountered with OpenCV on the Windows platform, please refer to [http://code.google.com/p/javacv/wiki/Windows7AndOpenCV Common issues with OpenCV under Windows 7].)

 After that, the wrapper classes for OpenCV and FFmpeg can automatically access all of their C/C++ APIs:
  * [http://docs.opencv.org/ OpenCV documentation]